Boetti Marco

 Objectives

-Experimental and numerical based estimates of "apparent diffusivity" of particles and fluid parcels crossing the turbulent/non-turbulent interfaces with density jumps.
+Experimental and numerical-based estimates of "apparent diffusivity" of particles and fluid parcels crossing the turbulent/non-turbulent interfaces with density jumps.

 Expected Results